eitco/twirl-maven-plugin/README.md

 A Maven plugin which compiles [Twirl templates][1] into Scala source files.

+This fork of the original plugin is compatible with Scala 2.13 and uses Twirl version 2.0.5.

 Twirl lets you write type-safe, compiled templates in Scala:
 ```scala
 // Hello.scala.html